 Annually, the City of Pittsburgh spends $816,400 caring for its street trees, which means the net annual benefit (benefits minus costs) is $1.6 million per year!
 On average, each tree provides a yearly value of $53.00.

-In 2005, Pittsburgh met the standards to achieve the Arbor Day Foundation's Tree City USA status.
+Since 2005, Pittsburgh has met the standards to achieve the Arbor Day Foundation's Tree City USA status.
 Then in 2007, after a mandatory two year waiting period, the City was recognized for its partnership with Friends of the Pittsburgh Urban Forest by qualifying for its first Growth Award.